I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintcorehelper-setfontsubstitution.md

 <p>To obtain a list of valid device fonts, create an information context for the current printer, and call <b>SetGraphicsMode</b>(hIC, GM_ADVANCED).
 Then, enumerate device fonts by means of a call to <b>EnumFontFamilies</b>.
 The callback parameter (see <b>EnumFontFamProc</b> in the Microsoft Windows SDK documentation) of <b>EnumFontFamilies</b> should filter for device fonts by incrementing a counter for each font for which the bitwise AND result (FontType &amp; TRUETYPE_FONTTYPE) is nonzero.</p>

-<p>Setting a device font to use in place of a specified TrueType font can occur only during the device property sheets session and only if full UI replacement is enabled.
-The font that is represented by the <i>pszTrueTypeFontName</i> parameter must be a valid TrueType font and must be installed on the printer.
-The device font that is represented by the <i>pszDevFontName</i> parameter must be a valid font for this printer.</p>

-<p>If a substitution mapping for the specified TrueType font already exists on this queue, the <b>SetFontSubstitution</b> method will silently replace the mapping.
-To remove a substitution mapping, call this method with the TrueType font name specified in <i>pszTrueTypeFontName</i> and with <b>NULL</b> specified in <i>pszDevFontName</i>.</p>

-<p>To obtain a list of valid device fonts, create an information context for the current printer, and call <b>SetGraphicsMode</b>(hIC, GM_ADVANCED).
-Then, enumerate device fonts by means of a call to <b>EnumFontFamilies</b>.
-The callback parameter (see <b>EnumFontFamProc</b> in the Microsoft Windows SDK documentation) of <b>EnumFontFamilies</b> should filter for device fonts by incrementing a counter for each font for which the bitwise AND result (FontType &amp; TRUETYPE_FONTTYPE) is nonzero.</p>

 ## -requirements
 <table>
 <tr>